Snow places between Bologna and Modena

 Red Deer , Alto Reno Terme (BO) ©discoverART

 Corno alle Scale is a ski resort in the Bolognese Apennines at an altitude of 1944 m, coming with 36 km of panoramic slopes, including the longest slope of almost 3 km named after Alberto Tomba, the greatest Italian skier of all times.
 The resort is equipped with a snow park, a baby park and a toboggan run, and also offers a safe place for disabled people to practice skiing with qualified instructors.
 In the locality of Le Malghe, an equipped area for snowboarding and cross-country skiing has reopened, both for experts and beginners.

 Corno falls within the territory of Lizzano in Belvedere, a charming winter destination full of history, such as the delubro (temple), mentioned as early as as 553 A.D., the oldest building in the metropolitan territory of Bologna, which, together with the discovery of fragments of flint and terracotta tools at Sboccata dei Bagnadori and Rocca Corneta, bear witness to the passage of primitive men in the area.

 And then of course you cannot overlook Porretta Terme, lying on the slopes of Monte della Croce in the municipality of Alto Reno Terme (BO).
-Known for its ancient thermal baths and the renewed offer of contemporary establishments, the town also offers many cultural highlights, from the Film Festival, now in its twentieth edition, to the renowned mural art and the long-awaited music events at the Porretta Soul Festival, a major festival with artists from all over Europe to be held from 27 to 29 December 2021.
+Known for its ancient thermal baths and the renewed offer of contemporary establishments, the town also offers many cultural highlights, from the Film Festival, to the renowned mural art and the long-awaited music events at the Porretta Soul Festival, a major festival with artists from all over Europe.

 Snowy street in Fossato, Porretta Terme (BO) ©discoverART